DanielGronau/kopama/README.md

 * the functions `allOf`, `anyOf` and `noneOf` for combining several patterns
 * the operator `on` which allows to transform a value before the given pattern is applied
 * the conditional operators `thenRequire` and `ifThenElse`, which test patterns only if an initial condition is met

-### Comparing Patterns

-Comparing patterns perform some kind of comparison:

-* `isNull` and `isNotNull` check against `null`, `isNullOr` and `isNotNullAnd` combine a not nullable pattern with a null-check
-* `eq` checks if the value is equal with a given one.
-Inside a `match` block, the unary `+` is an alternative way to call the pattern, e.g. `+"John"` is a shorthand for `eq("John")`.
-Obviously, for numerical values you still need to use `eq`, as they have already a more specific implementation of the unary `+`.
-If you need instance equality, you can use `isSame`
-* `oneOf` checks if the value is equal to one of the given ones
-* `isA` checks if the value has a given type
-* `gt`, `ge`, `lt` and `le` check if the value is greater than, greater or equal, less then, or less or equal to the given value.
-This works only for comparable values.
-* `between` checks if a value is between the given values, and `inRange` checks if the value falls in a given closed range

 ### Collection and Array Patterns